oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 ## Combine Dominic System and Major System

 Taking inspiration from the Dominic System, start with an alphabetical ordering for the first 9 Letters.
 Unlike the Major system, vowels are significant.
+It is useful to have a base of alphabetical ordering, especially when learning the system

 ```
-1  2  3  4  5  6  7  8  9  0
+1  2  3  4  5  6  7  8  9  0   (base alphabetical encodings)
 a  b  c  d  e  f  g  h  i
 ```

 Next, where theres no conflict, add the Major system letter groupings on top of this alphabetical ordering.

 ```
-1  2  3  4  5  6  7  8  9  0
+1  2  3  4  5  6  7  8  9  0   (partial encodings)
 a  b  c  d  e  f  g  h  i  s
 t  p  k     l  v           z
       q